OceanDynamicsUConn/GroupManual/README.md

 # Research Group Manual

-This is an evolving draft of the Ocean Dynamics Research Group manual that establishes high standards for the group culture and defines roles and expectations for each group member.
+This is an evolving draft of the Ocean Dynamics Research Group manual.
+It establishes high standards for the group culture and defines roles and expectations for each group member.
 The ultimate goal of this manual is to create a safe and productive space for everyone in the group (including guests and